adammark/Markup.js/README.md

 {{/if}}
 ```

-*Includes and setters are accessible in the global scope of template execution
+*Global variables are accessible from one template to another.
+They take
-and from one template to another.
-They take precedence over `context`
+precedence over `context` variables with the same name, so be careful to avoid
-variables with the same name, so be careful to avoid naming conflicts.*
+naming conflicts.*

 ## Backtick expressions